 - Service Design: This phase includes the assessment of business management processes (service level, availability, capacity, etc.) to design and develop new service offerings or improve existing offerings.

 - Service Transition: This phase covers the transition from development to production operations, including testing and quality control.

 - Service Operation: This phase defines how to manage services once they're in production use.
 It addresses service operation processes, such as event management, access management, incident response, the application lifecycle and helpdesk support.

 Don't let the scope of ITIL scare you away from the overall value afforded by this comprehensive lifecycle for IT services.
-The ITIL framework gives companies the structure and discipline required to design, develop, deliver and manage new or improved services in a timely manner and, most importantly, on budget.
+The ITIL framework gives companies the structure and discipline required to design, develop, deliver and manage new or improved services in a timely manner and, most importantly, on a budget.
 Before ITIL, a lack of service management discipline and expertise led many IT projects to suffer budget overruns, veer off course or fail outright due to scope-creep, mismanagement and a lack of repeatable results.
 ITIL solves these problems quite nicely.
-In fact, it is widely regarded as the pre-eminent standard for IT service management frameworks.
+In fact, ITIL is widely regarded as the pre-eminent standard for IT service management frameworks.

-ITIL Foundation Certification
+ITIL Foundation certification

 The ITIL Intermediate certification is module-based, each of which focuses on a different aspect of IT service management.
 Relevant modules are categorized as either Service Lifecycle or Service Capability.

 - Operational Support and Analysis (OSA)